asadeporco/abexiv/README.md

 ### How to stop

-    make remove-all
+    make stop

-#### For more commands see the file Makefile on project root
+#### For more commands check the file Makefile on project root